Plug-and-Play image restoration with Stochastic deNOising REgularization: Acknowledgements

 \section{Acknowledgements}

 This study has been carried out with financial support from the French Direction G\'en\'erale de l’Armement and the French Research Agency through the PostProdLEAP project (ANR-19-CE23-0027-01).
 Experiments presented in this paper were carried out using the PlaFRIM experimental testbed, supported by Inria, CNRS (LABRI and IMB), Universite de Bordeaux, Bordeaux INP and Conseil Regional d’Aquitaine (see https://www.plafrim.fr).
 We thank Samuel Hurault and Jean-Philippe Rolin for there time and discussions.
+We thank Gersende Fort that detect an error in the proofs of Proposition\ref{prop:convergence_unbiased}-\ref{prop:biais_convergence} and help us to correct it.